Libraries & Collections

-The University of Miami Libraries hold over 3 million volumes and provide access to over 74,000 electronic and print serials.
+The University of Miami Libraries hold over 4 million volumes and provide access to over 123,652 ejournals and serials (see Facts & Figures page).
 The Otto G. Richter Library, the largest library in the system, houses collections to serve disciplines in the arts, humanities, social sciences, and sciences.
 Law, medicine, marine science, mathematics, business, music, and architecture are served by special libraries in addition to collections housed in the Richter Library.

 The University of Miami also offers distinctive research resources held in special collections to its primary clientele and researchers from around the world.